Louis S. St. Laurent National Historic Site

-The trio, made up of Frank Sears on the accordion and piano, Lise Beauchemin on the violin and piano, and Sébastien Deshaies on the guitar and violin, plays pieces from their repertoire of traditional music, complemented by arrangements inspired by 1930s swing music and compositions by Gypsy guitarist Django Reinhardt.
+This trio, made up of Sébastien Deshaies, Frank Sears and a guest musician combines accordion, violin, piano and guitar to play pieces from their repertoire of traditional music, complemented by arrangements inspired by 1930s swing music and Gypsy guitar.

 Come meet a friendly family that has been creating homespun music for generations.